ztachip/ztachip/Documentation/Vivado.md

 ![vivado step4](vivado_step4.bmp)

-Now make sure your board is connected to PC with provided USB cable by Arty Devlopment package.
+Make sure your board is connected to PC with provided USB cable by Arty Devlopment package.

 From Hardware Manager, connect to target as shown below